-The Eryk Group has introduced the Integrated Management System in accordance with the DS/EN ISO 9001:2015, DS/EN ISO 14001:2015, OHSAS 18001:2007, ISO 26000:2010 standards and with guidelines from the Danish Safety Technology Authority (KLS - Kvalitetsledelsessystem), which implies that procedures have been established and instructions have been issued with regard to work connected to the electrical installations and systems, machines and equipment, and that the operating procedures have been decided upon.
+Eryk has introduced the Integrated Management System in accordance with the ISO 9001:2015, ISO 14001: 2015, ISO 45001:2018, ISO 26000: 2010 standards and with guidelines from the Danish Safety Technology Authority (KLS - Kvalitetsledelsessystem), which implies that procedures have been established and instructions have been issued with regard to work connected to the electrical installations and systems, machines and equipment, and that the operating procedures have been decided upon.
 However, if the requirements of the customer's quality management system are more demanding than ours, we will consider working on customer's documentation in order to avoid double work.

-The Integrated Management System specifies requirements for quality, environment, occupational health and safety management and CSR system in which the Eryk Group:
+The Integrated Management System specifies requirements for quality, environment, occupational health and safety management and CSR system in which Eryk:

-- needs to demonstrate its ability to consistently provide services that meet customer's and applicable statutory and regulatory requirements, - aims to enhance customer satisfaction through the effective application of the system, including processes for continual improvement of the system and the assurance of conformity to customer's and applicable statutory and regulatory requirements, - strives to reduce its environmental footprint in all operations, - is committed to sustainability, - is able to create a safe and healthy workplace for every employee,

-- strives to look in to the complete life cycle of our operations, - runs its business in an ethical way with respect for all our stakeholders.
+- needs to demonstrate its ability to consistently provide services that meet customer's and applicable statutory and regulatory requirements, - aims to enhance customer satisfaction through the effective application of the system, including processes for continual improvement of the system and the assurance of conformity to customer's and applicable statutory and regulatory requirements, - strives to reduce its environmental footprint in all operations, - is committed to sustainability, - is able to create a safe and healthy workplace for every employee, - strives to look in to the complete life cycle of our operations, - runs its business in an ethical way with respect for all our stakeholders.